-Van Gogh’s “Landscape under a Stormy Sky” is estimated at $50-70 million, but the experts believe that this amount can be exceeded considering the high prices for the artist’s paintings created in his last years.
+Van Gogh’s “Landscape under a Stormy Sky” is estimated at $50-70 million, but the experts believe that this amount can be exceeded due to the high prices for the artist’s paintings created in his last years.
 Since 2014, Sotheby’s has sold three works from that period.
 One of them titled “Alley Alyscamps” (1888) was bought this May for $66.3 million by a private collector from Asia.
 It was the highest price for the work by the Dutch post-impressionist artist ever sold at Sotheby’s.
 What’s more, in 1998, another Van Gogh’s masterpiece “Portrait of Dr. Gachet” was sold for a record $82.5 million at Christie’s New York.
-“Landscape under a Stormy Sky” together with other nine paintings comes from a group of works collected in the 1940s – 50s by Belgian private collectors Louis and Evelyn Franck.
+“Landscape under a Stormy Sky,” along with other nine paintings, comes from a group of works collected in the 1940s – 50s by the Belgian private collectors Louis and Evelyn Franck.
 Among other treasures from this fantastic collection is Picasso’s “Nude with Crossed Legs” (1903) painted during the artist’s Blue Period.
 It is estimated at $8-12 million.
 As for the less expensive lots, they will be represented by the works created by Toulouse-Lautrec, Cézanne, Van Dongen, and Ensor.